mirandatatiana/mirandatatiana/ReadMe.md

 <b>Hi human!</b>
 😺

-My name is Tatiana - FRONTEND web development I studied in the ADAITW, based in Buenos Aires, Argentina.
+My name is Tatiana - FRONTEND development,currently working in Accenture as a Developer I studied in the ADAITW, based in Buenos Aires, Argentina.
 I am a curious person so I know some things for other fields like Product Owner, UX/UI designer, photography, filmmaker and Community management of social medias
 I am start also in the world of crypto and nft